The terminal for your agents and your stack

 Free

-Enough to run a real project with a swarm.
+Run a real project with a couple of agents.
+Free, forever.

 $0 /forever